doodlebunnyhops/doodlebunnyhops.github.io/content/terminology/words.md

 ---
 #### Bunker Board
 >This is the board below the Bunker Message with 10 red buttons, specific actions turn them green.
 ---
+#### Bunker Switch Board
+>This is a switch board with 5 switches in the Agency Bunker.
+It's missing the 3rd switch.
+---
 #### Crystal
 >Yellow slightly glowing item that looks to have 3 prongs.